-Environment Comments Environmental Stresses and Factors Operating Includes all potential ways and climates in which the Temperature system will be used.
-Humidity Support The environment in which a system is repaired and serviced Mechanical/acoustical vibration must be considered.
-Mechanical/acoustical shock Installation For some systems, the process of installation imposes Moisture stresses that are higher than those of operation.
-Sand Storage For systems and products stored for long periods of time, Dirt the storage environment can be the dominant cause of Electromagnetic interference failure.
-Radiation Transportation The shipping and handling of systems and products can Mechanical loads impose stresses, such as shock and vibration, that are Corrosion different from or higher than those of operation.
-Chemical reaction
+Environment Comments Environmental Stresses and Factors Operating Includes all potential ways and climates in which the system will be used.
+Temperature Humidity Support The environment in which a system is repaired and serviced must be considered.
+Mechanical/acoustical vibration Installation For some systems, the process of installation imposes stresses that are higher than those of operation.
+Mechanical/acoustical shock Moisture Storage For systems and products stored for long periods of time, the storage environment can be the dominant cause of failure.
+Sand Dirt Electromagnetic interference Transportation The shipping and handling of systems and products can impose stresses, such as shock and vibration, that are different from or higher than those of operation.
+Radiation Mechanical loads Corrosion Chemical reaction